B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 DNA sequences and Protein sequences ...................................

-If the ``--add-sequences`` parameter was provided, the report will include two Monaco Code Editor components.
+If the ``--add-sequences`` parameter was provided, the report will include two Monaco Code Editor components to display sequences in FASTA format.
+The ``DNA sequences`` component displays all the alleles included in the locus FASTA file.
+The ``Protein sequences`` component displays the protein sequences for all alleles that were considered valid.
+The code editor is in readonly mode and it is not possible to edit the contents.

 .. image:: /_static/images/loci_reports_dna_editor.png
    :width: 1400px